Types of Carbohydrates

 also known as fiber.
 The body is unable to digest fiber, so it is

-therefore not an energy source; however, fiber is healthy for the body
+therefore not an energy source; however, fiber is good for the body

 - Simple carbohydrates are broken down and digested quickly.
-This can elevate the appetite and the risk of excess fat storage.
+This can increase the appetite and the risk of excess fat storage.

-Choosing the right carbohydrates is simple.
-Avoid simple carbohydrates,
+Choosing the right carbohydrates can be simple.
+Just avoid simple carbohydrates,

 such as sweet and refined grains, and eat more complex carbohydrates